mjbright/Talks/2019-Mar-16_FOSSAsia_FromMonolithToMicroservices_with_Kubernetes/slides.md

 There are many API Gateways including

-.listitem[ ha-proxy, NGInx, Traefik, AWS ELB ?! ]
+- NGInx, HA-Proxy,

-.listitem[ Newer generation: Envoy-based such as Ambassador, Gloo ]
+- Newer generation: Envoy-based such as Ambassador, Gloo

+--

+But can API Gateways resist the pressure coming from the next contender ...

 ---